QiangZiBro/Qdotfiles/README.md

     <a href="README_zh.md">ZH</a>|<a href="README.md">EN</a>
   </p>
 </p>

-## Install

-Let everything done, this will clone the repository and set up the softwares’ config of QiangZiBro
+Wanna have a try?
+Just copy this command to your terminal, it will help you clone the repo, make some directories to put softwares, and finally setup your computer.

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/QiangZiBro/Qdotfiles/master/scripts/bootstrap.sh)"